Talkdesk/api/README.md

 Please tell us how we can make Talkdesk API better.
 If you have a specific feature request or if you found a bug, please email us at [support@talkdesk.com](mailto: support@talkdesk.com).

+Feel free to fork these docs and send a pull request with improvements!